shanf2/BackyardBuddies/README.md

 # BackyardBuddies
 Backyard Buddies Capstone Project

+You will need to run: pip install django

 To Run Local Webserver:
 1. Navigate to BackyardBuddies folder location in the python terminal
 2. Type: "python manage.py runserver"